-- Aspirin also destroys vitamin C in the body leading to lower immunity.
+- Aspirin also damages vitamin C in the body leading to lower immunity.

-By this stage most people have consulted their doctor.
-Prescription medication at this time normally consists of theNonsteroidal anti-inflammatory drugs or even NSAIDS.
+By this kind of stage most of us have consulted their doctor.
+Prescription medication during this period normally consists of theNonsteroidal anti-inflammatory drugs or even NSAIDS.
 These do target the pain and swelling of arthritis symptoms but have a range of side effects including stomach upset, abdominal pain, and ulcers.

 People with high blood pressure, those with kidney problems and especially people who have heart problems are especially at risk with NSAIDS.